adrianRfeeger/EzShareApp/README.md

 1. **Download the release version:**

-   - Download the release version compiled by PyInstaller from [here](https://github.com/adrianrfeeger/ezShareCPAP/releases).
+   - Download the release version compiled with PyInstaller from [here](https://github.com/adrianrfeeger/ezShareCPAP/releases).

 2. **Extract the ZIP file:**